Importing & Exporting

 Imports

 Prior to importing goods, contact your procurement specialist for guidance, particularly regarding duties (taxes on imports), freight terms, and duty-free entry of specific scientific equipment.
-Reminder: Importation is only an option if an equivalent of the item is not available through a University-wide contracted supplier or through a supplier in the U.S.
+Reminder: Importation is only an option if an equivalent of the item is not available through a University-wide contracted supplier or through a supplier in the U.S. An import permit review will determine the permits required and should be requested by e-mailing the biological import specialist.

 • If your purchase is over $10,000, contact your procurement specialist for assistance.